emmonh/arch-dotfiles/README.md

 $ sudo pacman -Sy wayland
 ```

 Now we have to make sure our system's graphic drivers work.
-Depending on the system and your preferences, certain packages will be needed:
+Depending on the system and personal preferences, certain packages will be needed:

 ```
 $ sudo pacman -Sy mesa   # Intel/AMD GPU
 $ sudo pacman -Sy nvidia # or nvidia-dkms (dynamic kernel support) | Nvidia GPU
 $ sudo pacman -Sy vulkan-*   # If care about Vulcan
-$ sudo pacman -Sy libva      # or mesa-vdpau | Video accel needed
+$ sudo pacman -Sy libva      # or mesa-vdpau | Video accel
 ```

 If you have Nvidia you might want to check the [**Hyprland-Nvidia page**](https://wiki.hypr.land/Nvidia/).

 ## Basic Must-Have Utilities

-[**Here**](https://wiki.hypr.land/Useful-Utilities/Must-have/) you can see that there's certain software strongly recommended to be running beforehand in order to have a smooth Hyprland experience so we'll do just that.
+[**Here**](https://wiki.hypr.land/Useful-Utilities/Must-have/) you can see that there's certain software strongly recommended to be running beforehand in order to have a smooth **Hyprland** experience so we'll do just that.

 ### Notification Daemon